Y2d1337/Cyber-Defenders/DeepDive/Challenge WriteUp.md

 > **Flag:  0x36FFF**

 ### 8 This process was unlinked from the ActiveProcessLinks list.
 Follow its forward link.
 Which process does it lead to?
 Answer with its name and extension
+This question was really pain in the a** ,i spended hours without success..
+So i used `Mohamed Labib` [walkthrough](https%3A%2F%2Fdetectivestrings.github.io%2Fwalkthrough%2Fcyberdefenders%2Fmemory%2520forensics%2Fdfir%2FDeepDive%2F%238--this-process-was-unlinked-from-the-activeprocesslinks-list-follow-its-forward-link-which-process-does-it-lead-to-answer-with-its-name-and-extension)

 ### 9 What is the pooltag of the malicious process in ascii?
 (HINT: use volshell)
 ### 10 What is the physical address of the hidden executable's pooltag?
 (HINT: use volshell)